humbertoragazzini/humbertoragazzini/README.md

 ### Hi there! 👋

-##### I'm a lover of technology with a strong passion for creating innovative and impactful solutions.
+###### I'm a lover of technology with a strong passion for creating innovative and impactful solutions.
 From exploring game development to designing intuitive and functional websites, I enjoy bringing ideas to life through coding.

 ### Currently, I'm immersed in two exciting projects:

 #### 🎮 Game Development:

-##### Bringing immersive experiences to life, focusing on storytelling, mechanics, and user engagement.
+###### Bringing immersive experiences to life, focusing on storytelling, mechanics, and user engagement.

 #### 🌐 I International Project Website:

-##### Designing a platform that facilitates seamless import and export transactions, connecting businesses across borders with an emphasis on efficiency, functionality, and user-friendly design.
+###### Designing a platform that facilitates seamless import and export transactions, connecting businesses across borders with an emphasis on efficiency, functionality, and user-friendly design.

+#### My Journey:

-##### I constantly seek new challenges and opportunities to grow, staying up-to-date with the latest trends and tools in the tech world.
+###### I constantly seek new challenges and opportunities to grow, staying up-to-date with the latest trends and tools in the tech world.

-##### At the moment, I'm proud to be contributing my skills at [Fourleaf](https://www.fourleaf.co.uk/), where I work on project for companies like Shell and building amazing website for sharepoint site (Internal platform).
+###### At the moment, I'm proud to be contributing my skills at [Fourleaf](https://www.fourleaf.co.uk/), where I work on project for companies like Shell and building amazing website for sharepoint site (Internal platform).

-##### Feel free to connect or explore my repositories to see what I've been up to.
+###### Feel free to connect or explore my repositories to see what I've been up to.
 Let's build something amazing together!

 ### Languages & Tools 🛠